How to Mass Delete Twitter / X Likes

 • Content you engaged with years ago that might not reflect your current views

-Even if you’re not job hunting, maintaining a clean digital footprint is crucial & can benefit a number of areas:
+Even if you’re not job hunting, maintaining a clean digital footprint is crucial and can benefit a number of areas:

 • Professional networking